zucchini blossom end rot brown end on zucchini squash

 If you garden in the desert like I do the hot, dry season often takes a toll on our plants in unexpected ways.
 One of these is with calcium transport.

 We can sometimes get summer squash through the entire summer in Tucson, but it's reliant on a few factors.
-Only a very nutrient rich soil will help zucchini and summer squash survive the 115F temperatures and sub-10% rH.
-Shade cloth may help, though I find that adequately watered.
-Summer squash in rich soil doesn't even need shade cloth.
+Only a very nutrient-rich soil will help zucchini and summer squash survive the 115F temperatures and sub-10% rH.
+Shade cloth definitely helps later in the summer.

 On the other hand, if you've got poor quality soil, with a lower organic matter content its ability to retain moisture will be severely reduced.